lorentzforces/blue-prints-notes/erajan-language.md

 lorja = goodbye ("last word")

 > _Does the letter "d" mean something when included inside of a word?
 In the Erajan note left in the tomb, the letter "d" seems to be some kind of conjunction between other elements inside of a full word.
 It may be possessive, in which case "eld" means "my" and "uld" means "yours".

+### Unknown words

+- ajentor (first... something? in context is used to refer to an old man)